-How a watershed is shaped will determine how it drains, where flooding occurs, and how water quality is affected.
-In addition to the shape of the system, there are also weather processes that affect water quantity and quality.
+How a watershed is shaped, land use within the watershed, weather, and many other factors affect how it drains, where flooding occurs, and water quality.
 The graphic below shows how water moves through watersheds.
 This process is called the hydrologic cycle.

 Hydrologic-Cycle.jpg